Elimination Chamber (2023): Raw

 Omos and his manager MVP addressed the match between Brock Lesnar and Bobby Lashley from Elimination Chamber.
 MVP called Lesnar a coward and claimed that Lesnar intentionally got himself disqualified because Lesnar knew he could not break Lashley's Hurt Lock submission.
 MVP then invited Lesnar to Raw the following week to accept Omos' challenge for a match at WrestleMania 39.
 On that episode, after MVP sold him on the match, Lesnar accepted to make it official.

 On the February 27 episode of Raw, Seth "Freakin" Rollins called out Logan Paul to meet him face-to-face the following week, and Paul accepted.
 There, Rollins wanted to fight, but Paul said he would not fight for free and hinted that they could fight at WrestleMania 39.
 WrestleMania host The Miz said he could make the match official, and it was later confirmed.

-Also on the following episode of Raw, Bobby Lashley claimed that no one, including Bray Wyatt (who stated that on the SmackDown before Elimination Chamber that he would target the winner of Brock Lesnar vs. Lashley), could break his Hurt Lock submission and stated that everyone needed to show him respect or else he would put them down.
+Also on the following episode of Raw, Bobby Lashley claimed that no one, including Bray Wyatt (who on the SmackDown before Elimination Chamber stated that he would target the winner of Brock Lesnar vs. Lashley), could break his Hurt Lock submission and stated that everyone needed to show him respect or else he would put them down.
 Wyatt then began playing head games with Lashley on subsequent episodes of Raw and SmackDown, which further enraged him.
-Lashley then appeared on the March 3 episode of SmackDown to confront Wyatt, but was instead confronted by Howdy, who Lashley fended off.
+Lashley then appeared on the March 3 episode of SmackDown to confront Wyatt, but was instead confronted by Uncle Howdy, who Lashley fended off.
+However, later that month, with Wyatt absent, the angle was dropped.
+It was then reported that Wyatt was dealing with an undisclosed illness.
+On August 19, it was revealed that the illness was life-threatening, but he was making positive progress towards a return.
+However, just five days later on August 24, Wyatt unexpectedly died of a heart attack.
+It was also revealed that the illness was COVID-19, which had exacerbated an existing heart issue.